-Access Program Providing Land Easements (APPLE) offers financial incentives to landowners who allow controlled public access hunting on their private lands.
+Access Program Providing Land Enhancements (APPLE) offers financial incentives to landowners who allow controlled public access hunting on their private lands.
 Wildlife biologists will also work with landowners to establish and improve habitat.

 Public hunting opportunities are limited.
-APPLE's focus is on providing access for gamebird hunting of species such as pheasant and quail.
+APPLE's focus is on providing access for gamebird hunting of species such as pheasant, quail, woodcock and turkey.
 Since Indiana is 96 percent privately owned, it makes sense to increase public access hunting opportunities on private lands.

 In cooperation with the Grasslands for Gamebirds and Songbirds program (GGS), the five regions targeted for participation in APPLE are:

 - Focal Region 1 (west central Indiana): Sullivan and Daviess counties, Greene County west of U.S. 231, Clay County south of U.S. 40

 - Focal Region 2 (southwest Indiana): Gibson, Pike, Warrick, and Spencer counties.

 - Focal Region 3 (southeast Indiana): Ripley and Scott counties, Jackson and Jennings counties south of US 50.

 - Focal Region 4 (northwest Indiana): Benton and White counties, Jasper and Newton counties south of State Road 10, Warren County north of State Road 28